yzyly1992/PWP-Lib-Search/README.md

 #### 2020-04-12
 Beta 2.0.1: Fix the error of refreshing detail page by change the default value of isPending to true.
 Beta 2.0.2: Fix masOS link, modify website theme.
+#### 2020-04-14
+Beta 2.1.0: Add Google Knowledge Graph api to the detail page to show item's description and image.

 ## Available Scripts